About Our Gardens

 At the Cupboard, we see the full food cycle many times over: We compost all our spoiled produce at the pantry, it turns into organic soil, which is then worked into vegetable gardens to help re-grow healthy food for all of us.
-Giving patrons and community members the knowledge, skills, and materials to start their own at-home vegetable gardens through our Garden and Youth Garden Education Program promotes long-term community and family self-sufficiency.
-MHC not only distributes food and education, we also offer vegetable plants and seeds to patrons interested in home gardening.
+Giving patrons and community members the knowledge, skills, and materials to start their own at-home vegetable gardens through our Garden and Youth Education Program promotes long-term community and family self-sufficiency.
+MHC not only distributes food and education, we also offer vegetable plants, seeds and even tools to patrons interested in home gardening.